story-squad/clash-of-the-pencils-web/src/components/common/Input/README.md

 # Input

 The input component was designed to be a consistent way to display input fields in HTML forms.
-It displays label text, the input field, and an error message when one is available, and uses its own stylesheet to ensure consisten styling across apps.
+It displays label text, the input field, and an error message when one is available, and uses its own stylesheet to ensure consistent styling across apps.

 ## Properties